Communication Studies (CMST)

 Pre-requisites: sophomore standing.

-Topics that may be covered include the other-than-words side of human interaction within different cultures, genders, relationships, and situations.
-There will be an emphasis on the basic theories of nonverbal communication and the interaction between nonverbal and verbal communication.
+Topics covered include the other-than-words side of human interaction within different cultures, genders, relationships, and situations.
+Emphasis on the basic theories of nonverbal communication and the interaction between nonverbal and verbal communication.

 CMST 319.
 INTRODUCTION TO PUBLIC RELATIONS WRITING.
 5 Credits.